smutt/rssac002-web-api/README.md

 `m,c-k`

 #### start_date
-An incusive date in the form YYYY-MM-DD that marks the beginning of the time series.
+An inclusive date in the form YYYY-MM-DD that marks the beginning of the time series.

 #### end_date
-An incusive date in the form YYYY-MM-DD that marks the end of the time series.
+An inclusive date in the form YYYY-MM-DD that marks the end of the time series.

 ### traffic-volume